ANSH127/MERN/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file in backend folder
+To run this project, you will need to add the following environment variables to your .env file in the backend folder

 `PORT`